 – If your husband is feeling disrespected and controlled – he may have told you this, or he may have just unplugged and gone totally silent.
 Check out the posts at the top of my home page on about respect, disrespect and signs your husband may be feeling disrespected.
 Consider thinking about ways that you could stop any disrespect, even the unintentional stuff.
 And then study your husband and figure out what most speaks respect to his masculine soul.
 Depending on how disrespected and wounded he feels – it may take months or even a year or years for him to begin to trust and feel safe again.
 And there are some rare husbands who never open their hearts again to their wives.
 Ultimately, we obey God’s commands in Ephesians 5:22-33 out of our love and reverence for Christ – NOT to try to change our husbands.
 We must be willing to accept our men exactly as they are and stop trying to change them before God will work.
 And God’s timing may be much longer than ours.
 We can trust Him and His sovereignty with the timing and results.
 Our concern is to live in obedience and to abide in Christ no matter what our husbands do or do not do.

-- If there are pornography issues – this is EXTREMELY painful for a wife.
+– If there are pornography issues – this is EXTREMELY painful for a wife.
 But with the power of God – your husband, you and your marriage CAN find healing and hope!
-You can find a resource at the top of my home page of my blog for help.
-I can also message or email you a post I have on this topic if you are interested. firstname.lastname@example.org.
+You can check out www.brentriggs.com for an ebook on this issue or you can look up www.xxxchurch.org for help with porn addictions.

 – if there is infidelity – please find a godly, Christian counselor who is experienced in this area and who will promote obedience to God’s Word.
 You may have to leave for awhile, or he may have to leave for awhile in order to begin to heal.
 And we will pray for God to bring both of you to Himself first, and then we will pray for healing for the marriage but most of all for God’s will and His glory.